California Demand Letter Requirements: What to Include Before Filing Small Claims

 Short answer: not exactly, but basically yes.

 California's small claims court system strongly encourages you to demand payment before you file.
 The California Courts self-help website even has a tool that walks you through writing one.
-And when you show up to your hearing, the judge will almost certainly ask: "Did you try to resolve this before coming to court?"
+And when you show up to your hearing, the judge will almost certainly ask: did you try to resolve this first?

 If you can hand them a copy of a demand letter with proof it was delivered, you're already ahead of most people in that courtroom.